 Gaps in equity and accessibility in the built environment are also what activated her interest in architecture years ago.

 “I grew up in the [public housing] projects in St. Louis, but had the opportunity to attend high school in a completely different part of town, where things looked a lot different.
 I wondered then how much the quality of our surrounding built environment affects our attitudes about our situation.”

-Soon after joining the Buffalo School, Farmer helped to found the UB chapter of the National Organization of Minority Architecture Students, whose activities include touring local architectural firms to expose minority students to the profession’s varied career paths.
+Soon after joining the School of Architecture and Planning, Farmer helped to found the UB chapter of the National Organization of Minority Architecture Students, whose activities include touring local architectural firms to expose minority students to the profession’s varied career paths.

 Farmer’s dual degree has also allowed her to channel her eclectic interests, including physics and mathematics, toward the fundamentals of how buildings work.
 She spent summer 2013 interning at the Earthquake Engineering Research Institute in Oakland, Ca., building disaster simulation and data visualization models.
 She’s now been invited to present her thesis research on post-disaster housing this July at the 10 U.S. National Conference on Earthquake Engineering, organized by EERI and sponsored in part by FEMA.

 Looking ahead, Farmer says she hopes to pursue her PhD in Computational Physics to further her technical skills, and will then take her knowledge to developing countries, where she’d like to study disaster-readiness in building engineering and design.